Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Comparison with GWTC data

 \subsection{Fisher analysis}

 We analysed a total of 78 GW events (see Tab.~\ref{tab:events_numbers} and Tab.~\ref{tab:events}).
 The Fisher analysis of each event was carried out under the same conditions the full Bayesian analysis was obtained.
-This means: \begin{itemize} \item Each event has its own detector network with specific sensitivity curves at the moment of detection. \item The waveform approximant is the same and is given by \texttt{IMRPhenomXPHM} \citep{Pratten_2021}.
-This is one of the waveform approximants used in the LVK collaboration for BBH events, readily provided by \texttt{LALSimulation} \citep{lalsim}. \item The injected values are taken to be the medians of the posterior distributions from the LVK analysis.
-All the 15 parameters are included in the Fisher analysis: [${\mathcal{M}}_c$, $q$, $d_L$, $\theta_{JN}$, \texttt{DEC}, \texttt{RA}, $\phi$, $\Psi$, $t_c$, $a_1$, $a_2$, $\texttt{tilt}_1$, $\texttt{tilt}_2$, $\texttt{phi}_{12}$, $\texttt{phi}_{jl}$].
-See Tab.~\ref{tab:params_description} for a detailed description. \end{itemize} All of this information is publicly available on \texttt{Zenodo}.
+This means: \begin{itemize} \item Each event has its own detector network with specific sensitivity curves at the moment of detection. \item The waveform approximant is the same and is given by \texttt{IMRPhenomXPHM} \citep{Pratten:2020ceb}.
+This is one of the waveform approximants used in the LVK collaboration for BBH events, readily provided by \texttt{LALSimulation} \citep{Husa:2015iqa}. \item For each event, we take as injected values 30 different realizations\footnote{The number of realizations was chosen to be computationally feasible and provide enough statistics.} randomly sampled from the posterior distributions of the LVK analysis.
+This choice is motivated by the widely spread and often multi-modal posteriors LVK provides.
+Averaging over different realizations provides a more robust comparison. \item All the 15 parameters are included in the Fisher analysis: [${\mathcal{M}}_c$, $q$, $d_L$, $\theta_{JN}$, \texttt{DEC}, \texttt{RA}, $\phi$, $\Psi$, $t_c$, $a_1$, $a_2$, $\texttt{tilt}_1$, $\texttt{tilt}_2$, $\texttt{phi}_{12}$, $\texttt{phi}_{JL}$].
+The parameters represent the masses, in the form of chirp mass ${\mathcal{M}}_c$ (in detector frame) and mass ratio $q$, luminosity distance $d_L$, the inclination angle of the source with respect to the line of sight of the observer $\theta_{JN}$, parameters describing the position of the source in the sky (\texttt{DEC} and \texttt{RA}), the phase $\phi$ and the time of arrival of the signal $t_c$, its polarization $\Psi$, and the six parameters ($a_1$, $a_2$, $\texttt{tilt}_1$, $\texttt{tilt}_2$, $\texttt{phi}_{12}$, $\texttt{phi}_{JL}$) describing the spins of the two compact objects.
+See Tab.~\ref{tab:params_description} for a detailed description. \end{itemize}